 Despite the recent fall in oil prices, fulfilling long-term energy needs will likely still require developing alternate sources.
 The wind energy industry is one that continues to grow and holds significant promise.
-According to the American Wind Energy Association (AWEA), there are now over 46,000 turbines in the US, double the number from 2009.
-AWEA also says that over that same period of time, 31% of the new energy generating capacity in the US has come from wind power with an annual investment topping $15 billion.
+According to the American Wind Energy Association (AWEA), there are now over 53,000 turbines in the US, more than double the number from 2009.
+AWEA also says that over that same period of time, 41% of the new energy generating capacity in the US has come from wind power with over $140 billion invested in the last 10 years.

-The Global Wind Energy Council (GWEC) reports that wind power now drives 318 gigawatts of energy and nearly 4% of US energy needs, up from 1% in 2009.
+In 2016, The Global Wind Energy Council (GWEC) reported that wind power drives 486.8 gigawatts of energy across the global market which comprises more than 90 countries.
 The US Department of Energy estimates that 20% of US electricity could come from the existing wind industry infrastructure.

 Clearly, wind power is here to stay, and the challenge is on to make it more efficient and cost effective.
 CAD (computer-aided design) and CAE (computer-aided engineering) are playing a big part in making that happen.
 Here are four areas where CAD design is helping to advance wind energy.

 1. Improving Offshore Wind Energy with CAD & CAE